 Recommended Courses

 Dalhousie does not have a list of strict medical school prerequisites.
 In acknowledgement of the fact that academic preparation can be acquired through varied means, they also recently removed all their specific course load requirements.
 While they may not have any specific coursework requirements, academic proficiency is still an important selection factor.
 To demonstrate your ability to take on the rigorous MD program demands, your academic record should ideally reflect a full, rigorous curriculum and a great GPA.
-Dalhousie medical school also assesses all undergrad majors equally, but you should make sure your transcript shows your academic consistency, interdisciplinary exposure, and full-time involvement.
+Dalhousie Faculty of Medicine also assesses all undergrad majors equally, but you should make sure your transcript shows your academic consistency, interdisciplinary exposure, and full-time involvement.

 Do you want to find out how much medical school costs?
 Check out our video: